ugm616/helpdesk/README.md

 The app uses a simple JSON file to store location data, making it extremely portable and easy to maintain.
 Just update the JSON file to update the search data - no database shenanigans or backend sorcery required.

+## License

+This project is completely free to use, modify, and redistribute.
+No attribution required - feel free to take the entire project or any parts of the code and use them however you like.

 ## Hosting

 Can be hosted on any static web hosting service (GitHub Pages, Netlify, etc.) or embedded into Google Sites using an iframe.